 For most of you, your costs won’t be as high as what I listed.
 Remember, everything I listed was the cost for two people, which essentially means costs were doubled.
 If you divide the costs I listed per person, we managed to do five days at FinCon for about $865 per person.
 The actual cost is even less than that if you consider that this entire trip was a business expense, and thus, we’re using tax-free business income in order to do this trip.

-So what’s your goal in terms of money if you’re looking to get to FinCon in 2018?
+So what’s your goal in terms of money if you’re looking to get to FinCon?
 I’d say figure out a way to budget $1,000 for the trip and you’ll be in great shape.
-If you start today, you’re looking at saving just $100 or so per month.
+If you start a year in advance, you’re looking at saving just $100 or so per month.
 That’s nothing!
-I’ve already got my FinCon ticket for 2018, so hopefully, if I didn’t get to catch you in 2017, I’ll see you in 2018.
+I’ve already got my FinCon ticket for next year, so hopefully, if I didn’t get to catch you in 2017, I’ll see you at the next one!